 Ultimately Heylo is a comprehensive space for admins to control and lead the groups according to their own culture and values.

-Heylo provides reporting on both individual members and consolidated views visible only to admins.
-Plus, admins can export member info from their group at anytime.
+Heylo provides reporting on both individual members and consolidated views.
+Plus, admins can export member info from their group at any time.

 Individual members